 - Mabo Day – commemorates the 1992 High Court decision that recognised the existence of native title rights in Australia

 - Coming of Light Festival – the day Torres Strait Islanders commemorate with religious and cultural ceremonies the day in 1871 when the London Missionary Society first arrived in the Torres Strait

 - National Aboriginal and Islander Day Observance Committee (NAIDOC) – a week that celebrates Aboriginal and Islander people and culture

 - National Aboriginal and Islander Day – first observed in 1988 each year, this day is marked with a special theme each year

 - International Day of the World’s Indigenous People – a day marked to recognise Indigenous history, culture, languages, rights and aspirations throughout the world

 - Moving forward together forum – an interactive forum between Indigenous and non-Indigenous Australians in the spirit of reconciliation

 Want more information?

-For more information or to become involved in these special events, please contact the Centre for Australian Indigenous Knowledges.
+For more information or to become involved in these special events, please contact the College for Indigenous Studies, Education and Research.